openfaas/openfaas-cloud/docs/README.md

 * [OpenFaaS](https://github.com/openfaas/faas) deployed with [basic authentication](https://docs.openfaas.com/reference/authentication/) enabled
 * Extended timeouts for the queue-worker, gateway and the backend provider ?

-For the queue-worker, set the `ack_wait` field to `15m` to allow for a Docker build of up to 15 minutes total.
+For the queue-worker, set the `ack_wait` environment variable to `15m` to allow for a Docker build of up to 15 minutes total.

 ### Moving parts